sanjeevmk/Tags2Parts/README.md

 >Download ShapeNetCore.v1

 - ##### Additional Data
-Of the 6 supported parts - Arm, Roof, Propeller, Chair Back, Sail and Bed Head - the first 3 can be trained for using the above data alone.
+Of the 6 supported parts - Arm, Roof, Propeller, Chair Back, Sail and Bed Head - the first 3 can be trained for, using the above data alone.

-For Chair Back, we use stools from ModelNet; Since part annotations for Ship Sails and Bed Heads aren't available as part of the ShapeNet segmentation data, annotation for these parts were created by us.
+To train for Chair Back, stools are used from ModelNet; Since part annotations for Ship Sails and Bed Heads aren't available as part of the ShapeNet segmentation data, annotation for these parts were created seperately.

-Thus, for these latter 3 shape parts, we created 3 dummy synsets for their corresponding shape classes, to blend with our project:
+For these latter 3 shape parts,  3 dummy synsets are created corresponding to their shape classes, to blend with the project:

 ```
 ChairBack 00000000